AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/create-proofs-and-files/dropzone.md

 The Dropzone owner receives a notification email to advise that a new proof has been submitted to the Dropzone:

 * The proof appears in the Dropzone page in your account (to access the Dropzone page, click the link in the left navigation sidebar).
 * The proof is accessible by the Dropzone owner (or a user who has at least a Supervisor profile).
-The owner can be changed within Dropzone settings&nbsp;(only a Billing Administrator or an Administrator can do this).
+The owner can be changed within Dropzone settings (only a Billing Administrator or an Administrator can do this).
 * Before the proof can be worked on it must be activated/unlocked by the Dropzone owner (a user with at least a Supervisor profile can also do this).
 The status of the proof shows as Submitted until it has been activated/unlocked.

 To activate the proof:

-1. Go to the drop down menu to the right of the proof and click **Activate.**
+1. Go to the drop down menu to the right of the proof and click **[!UICONTROL Activate]**.
-1. &nbsp;Once the proof has been activated/unlocked:
+1. Once the proof has been activated/unlocked:

    * The proof status changes to Active.
    * Any people that were added to the proof will receive a notification email to advise that they have a new proof to review.
 (No email is sent until the proof has been activated/unlocked.)
    * The proof can be worked on as normal
-   * &nbsp;If the submitter also adds themselves explicitly to the proof, they will not receive a New proof email.
+   * If the submitter also adds themselves explicitly to the proof, they will not receive a New proof email.
 For more information, see [New proof email](../../../workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/new-proof-email.md).

 ## Managing Your Dropzone